DRAWING OUT THE VOTE

 Upcoming News & Events

-Do you know there’s a special election in GA on June 15th?
+Do you know there’s a runoff election in GA on July 13th for GA House District 34?
 Check your voter registration here

 Coming soon: ArtVote Talks!
 DOTV series featuring special guests, election & voter info, and more!